wso2/integration-studio-examples/streaming-integration/README.md

 # Streaming Integration Examples

-WSO2 Streaming Integration examples contains a set of examples that showcase the capabilities of the product.
+WSO2 Streaming Integration examples showcase the capabilities of the WSO2 Streaming Integration offering.

 Following are the list of examples provided in this repository